When it comes to finding hosting packages, sometimes it pays to go with the wisdom of the crowd.

 Occasionally your web hosting company will need to do maintenance that’ll require your website to go offline for a bit.

 This is something you should expect because when servers aren’t properly maintained numerous issues may occur (e.g., overheating, breaking down), taking your website offline for even longer.

-One of the main differentials in the quality of web hosting providers is how well they manage those issues that’d take your website offline otherwise.
+One of the main differences in the quality of web hosting companies is how well they manage those issues that’d take your website offline otherwise.

 Many of the things you have on your website (e.g., videos, music, image slideshows) take up a lot of data storage (the amount of space you have available on your server for storing your site’s data).

 Usually, this space is measured in either gigabytes or terabytes.
 However, there are some web hosting plans that offer unmetered (a.k.a., unlimited) storage.

 With this type of shared hosting, you won’t have to worry that the server’s storage space will become a limiting factor.

 However, the majority of hosting plans do not provide unlimited storage.